ferrous-systems/rust-exercises/exercise-book/src/nrf52-code-organisation.md

 cd rust-exercises
 ```

-The workshop repository contains all workshop materials, i.e. code snippets, custom tools and the source for this handbook.
-Your instructor will tell you if you should checkout a specific git tag.
+The git repository contains all workshop materials, i.e. code snippets, custom tools and the source for this handbook, but not the pre-compiled dongle firmware.

 ## Firmware